Brendan Donovan Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The eight strikeouts per nine innings put together by the Pirates pitching staff ranks 25th in the league.
+- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 23rd in the league.

-- The Pirates have the 16th-ranked team ERA among all MLB pitching staffs (4.54).
+- The Pirates' 4.46 team ERA ranks 13th among all league pitching staffs.

-- Oviedo (1-0) starts for the Pirates, his third of the season.
+- Contreras (1-1) makes the start for the Pirates, his third of the season.

-- His last appearance came on Sunday against the Chicago White Sox, when the righty went 6 2/3 scoreless innings while allowing five hits.
+- In his last time out on Monday, the righty threw 3 1/3 innings against the Houston Astros, giving up seven earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.